-I married my high school sweetheart when I was nineteen years old.
+I married my high school sweetheart when I was 19 years old.
 So, at 22 and 24, we were ready to add to our family.
 Much to our delight, it only took a couple of months to become pregnant.
 In August 2002, we were ready to announce to our friends and family that we were expecting our first child.

 Although I was devastated, I was hopeful that my next pregnancy would be flawless.
-I visited my ob/gyn who comforted me and echoed the advice of his partner that had cared for me in the ER.
-My ultrasound was clear, but the doctor ordered follow-up HCG levels.
+I visited my OB/GYN, who comforted me and echoed the advice of his coworker who had cared for me in the ER.
+My ultrasound was clear, but the doctor ordered follow-up hCG levels.
 It looked like I had a large ovarian cyst.

 Not Feeling Well After Miscarriage

 I woke up four days later feeling very ill and had a cramp in my lower abdomen.
 During the "miscarriage," I lost a great deal of blood vaginally (and I would soon discover I was bleeding internally as well).
 I thought that the fact that I was feeling ill was due to everything I had been through in the last 10 days, but two hours after waking up, I received a startling phone call from my OB/GYN.